A small greenhouse can dramatically expand your growing season, but only if it’s the right size for your space and gardening goals.

 Space for vents, fans, or shade solutions

-If you live in a hot or variable climate, slightly oversizing your greenhouse
+If you live in a hot or variable climate, slightly oversizing your greenhouse can make temperature control far easier over the long term.

-It’s tempting to choose the smallest greenhouse that fits your space,
+It’s tempting to choose the smallest greenhouse that fits your space, but most gardeners outgrow their first setup faster than expected.

 New plants, new seasons, and new skills often demand more room.